 This project is implemented and managed by Expertise France (EF)9 and has three specific objectives:

-- 1. Developing the entrepreneurial capacities of Lebanese women. - 2.
-Enhancing the legal mechanisms against gender-based violence. - 3.
-Producing gender-oriented knowledge and disseminating it to relevant stakeholders.
+1. Developing the entrepreneurial capacities of L 2.
+Enhancing the legal mechanisms against gen 3.
+Producing gender-oriented knowledge and di ebanese women.

 8 OECD, 2017.
 The Pursuit of Gender Equality: An Uphill Battle.
 Paris, OECD Publishing.